joshteng/lead_magnet_landing_page/README.markdown

 This app allows you to create landing pages to capture lead (collect name and email) in exchange of some bribery (ebook, video, etc+)
 Emails will be added to your chosen mailchimp list.

+## To Do
+1. Fix user model and Clearance
+2. Admin notification on new lead
+3. Admin dashboard to view leads

 ## To start the application in development
 1. `bundle install`
 2. `bundle exec rake db:migrate && bundle exec annotate && bundle exec rake db:test:clone`